 How much does it cost?

-In the UK, availability of LINX on the NHS is currently limited with the price for private treatment in the region of £8,000-£9,000 – for example, the Reflux Centre charges £8990.
+In the UK, availability of LINX on the NHS is currently limited to selected hospitals.
+The price for private treatment in the UK is typically around £8,000-£9,000 – for example, the Reflux Centre charges £8990.
 In the US, surgery tends to cost between $12,000 and $20,000.

 How effective is it?

 There have now been around 40,000 operations worldwide and the device has been shown to help stop reflux symptoms.

 The LINX system uses permanent magnets that are designed never to wear out.
 Patients have reported improvements in heartburn and regurgitation symptoms, many are able to stop taking reflux medication and many are able to resume a normal diet following surgery with minimal side effects.

 Five years after treatment, 88 per cent of patients reported that heartburn had been eliminated, while 85 per cent of patients were free from dependence on daily reflux medication.
 Ninety-nine per cent of patients had eliminated regurgitation at five years.

 An investigation, known as the CALIBER Study, compared LINX with double-dose proton pump inhibitors (PPIs) for the management of reflux symptoms with 150 patients at 22 centres.

 Data from the trial reveals the LINX device was more effective than proton pump inhibitor therapy for treating regurgitation in patients with GERD. [https://www.peptest.co.uk/linx-effective-reflux-medication/]

 LINX is designed to be a lifelong implant.